AdaCore/spark2014/docs/ug/gnatprove.rst

 the array is sorted imply the property we want to express, it still requires additional work for the prover to reach the same conclusion, which may prevent automatic proof in the allocated time.
-In that case, it is better to express the equivalent but more verbose property directly, as follows:
+In that case, it is better to express the equivalent but more explicit property directly, as follows:

 .. literalinclude:: examples/binary_search_precise/binary_search.adb
    :language: ada